 Peer review is the process of peers giving structured, focused feedback on in-progress work.
 In this context,...

-My goal is to share the lessons I learned during the 8-week cohort and how I managed my time while working a full-time job along with several side jobs and a family.
+My goal is to share the lessons I learned and how I managed my time while working a full-time job along with several side jobs and a family.
 It’s not a one size fits all approach by any means.

 Do you know what perfection paralysis is?